nosial/Socialbox-Standard/README.md

 #### generateKeyPair()

-![generateKeyPair Diagram](images/generateKeyPair.png "generateKeyPair Diagram") Generates a new RSA key pair for encryption and decryption, returns the public and private keys in Base64 encoding.
+![generateKeyPair Diagram](images/generateKeyPair.png "generateKeyPair Diagram") Generates a new RSA key pair for encryption and decryption, returning the public and private keys in Base64 encoding.

 #### signContent(content: String, privateKey: String): String

 ![signContent Diagram](images/signContent.png "signContent Diagram") Signs the content using the private key and returns the signature in Base64 encoding.
+The content is expected to be a UTF-8 encoded string.

 #### verifyContent(content: String, signature: String, publicKey: String): Boolean